rtens/mockster/readme.md

 	$mock = $factory->createMock('MyClass', array('name' => 'Foo'));

 This will call the constructor of `MyClass` with `'Foo'` and a clean mock of `YourClass` as parameters.
 Because of the type hint, an empty string would be passed if the `name` parameter was not given.
 The type hint in the constructor's doc comment is redundant since the method signatur already contains the type.
-Constructor arguments are accessible with `$mock->mock()->getConstructorArgument('name')` or `$mock->mock()->getConstructorargument(0)`.
+Constructor arguments are accessible with `$mock->__mock()->getConstructorArgument('name')` or `$mock->__mock()->getConstructorargument(0)`.

-Most classes have dependencies to other classes which usually have to be carefully mocked away so only one class is tested.
-With mockster this can be done easily using
+Most classes have dependencies to other classes which usually have to be individually mocked away so only one class is tested.
+With mockster, mocks for properties can be generated automatically using

-	$mock = $factory->createMock('MyClass', array(), true);
+	$mock->__mock()->mockProperties();

-The third parameter tells the factory to create mocks for all instance variables with a type hint.
-Although any method call on this mock still doesn't actually do anything besides logging the invokation and returning a value corresponding to the `@return` type hint (a mock if a class).
-To actually reach the mocked class, we have to tell the mock which method we want not to be mocked.
+Although any method call on this mock still doesn't actually do anything besides logging the invokation and returning a value corresponding to the `@return` type hint (mocked, if object).
+To actually invoke the methods of the mocked class, we have to tell the mock which methods we want not to be mocked.

-	$myMethod = $mock->mock()->method('myMethod');
+	$myMethod = $mock->__mock()->method('myMethod');
 	$myMethod->dontMock();

 If we called `$mock->myMethod()`, the result would be `'Real'`.
 We can also tell the method to return anything else.

+	$myMethod->setMocked();
 	$myMethod->willReturn('Fake')->withArguments('Test')->once();

-Usually, the entire public interface of a test unit should not be mocked.
+Usually, all properties but no methods of a test unit should not be mocked.
 Such an instance can be created using the convenience method

 	$uut = $factory->createTestUnit('MyClass');